 Timing: We start with a warmup and then we finish our training session with a cool-down and some stretching.

 Warmups are critical to a better performance and fewer injuries but stretching is somewhat of an optional extra - we can do it, we should do it but not doing it will not cause any issues, most times.
-It is advisable nonetheless.
+It is highly recommended nonetheless.

 Important difference: warm-ups should always be dynamic, always use active exercises (e.g., hops, rotations, chest expansions) to get our bodies ready.
 We need to get the blood flowing, especially during colder seasons.
 Our bodies benefit from stretches after we have already worked out - our muscles are more susceptible to them allowing us to stretch further and hold the stretches longer.